chrisbeckett/rbk-slack-webhook/README.md

-# Rubrik Security Cloud Slack Connector
+# Rubrik Security Cloud Slack Connector (Azure version)

 ## What does it do?